Getting started with solution administration in the TrueSight console

 Quick tour of security administration functions

-Remedy Single Sign-On provides the user account and tenant management capabilities to the TrueSight Presentation Server.
+Remedy Single Sign-On provides the user account and tenant management capabilities to TrueSight Presentation Server.
 Solution Administrators create users, user groups, and tenants as realms in the Remedy SSO Admin Console.
 User Groups are then assigned to Authorization Profiles in the TrueSight console.
-For more information, see
+For more information, see Configuring user authentication for the Presentation Server in Remedy SSO.

 Quick tour of system configuration and integration configuration